 In June 2007, the Company purchased from Questcor Pharmaceuticals, Inc. ("Questcor") all rights and patents to a development program for the Company's EVK-001 product candidate for an upfront payment of \$650,000, which was expensed as in-process research and development.
 In May 2014, the Company paid a milestone payment of \$500,000 to Questcor based upon the initiation of the first patient dosing in its Phase 3 clinical trial for EVK-001.
-In addition to these payments, the Company may be required to make additional milestone payments totaling up to \$51.5 million.
+In August 2014, Mallinckrodt plc, or Mallinckrodt, acquired Questcor.
+As a result of that acquisition, Questcor transferred its rights included in the Asset Purchase Agreement with the Company to Mallinckrodt.
+In addition to the payments made to Questcor, the Company may be required to make additional milestone payments to Mallinckrodt totaling up to \$51.5 million.
 These milestones include up to \$4.5 million in payments if EVK-001 achieves the following development targets: